 One recent study found that 88% of people believe gamification makes them happier during training.
 In this sense, gamified learning is a real boom, as it changes the way of learning and positively impacts employees.

-Enhancing Engagement and Motivation
+Enhancing engagement and motivation

-Users enjoy playing games, since they are interactive and keep people motivated.
+Users enjoy playing games since they are interactive and keep people motivated.
 When participants are rewarded, they feel accomplished that they are taking the appropriate actions and continue to participate in learning and improving.

 A well-designed and automated gaming program includes reporting and analytics.
 It provides insightful data about learner behavior and training engagement.

 Knowledge retention is a significant issue in cybersecurity training.
 There are various routine tasks in which users have to confer some actions, for example, dealing with phishing emails.
 If they fail to remember the action by mistake, this increases the risk.
-Frequent feedback helps users retain knowledge better, which is possible by integrating gamification in cybersecurity awareness and training programs.
+Frequent feedback helps users retain knowledge better, which is possible by integrating gamification into cybersecurity awareness and training programs.

 Gamification provides frequent feedback to the users.
 When playing games, users can make wrong choices, but by seeing the leaderboards and badges, they can see their performance and whether they have earned it to the next level.
 In this way, gamification creates many opportunities to improve user behavior, resulting in a robust cybersecurity culture.